-You CAN Bring These Items Into Canada
+Items You Can Bring Into Canada

 - Pets: To bring your dog or cat to Canada, you must have a signed, dated certificate from your veterinarian stating that your pet has been vaccinated against rabies within the last three years.
 If your dog or cat is less than three months old, you do not need a certificate of rabies vaccination.

-You CAN NOT Bring These Items Into Canada
+Items You Can Not Bring Into Canada

 - Food: Fresh fruits and vegetables and animal and fish products.